InjectiveLabs/injective-chain-releases/docs/migration/injective-canonical-chain.md

 The following document describes the necessary steps involved that validators and full node operators must take in order to upgrade Canonical Chain from 10002-rc1 to 10002-rc2.
 The upgrade will take place via an on-chain software upgrade proposal passed by the Injective Chain governance.
-If passed, this proposal would commit the Injective Mainnet to halting the Canary Chain `injectived` application binary at approximately 14:00 UTC on Nov 15th and starting the application binary for the Injective Canonical Chain.
+If passed, this proposal would commit the Injective Mainnet to halting the Canonical Chain 10002-rc1 `injectived` application binary at approximately 14:00 UTC on Nov 15th and starting the application binary for the Injective Canonical Chain.

 In case of a failed migration via the upgrade module, the Injective Labs team will post an official `injective-canonical-chain` genesis file, but it is recommended that validators should do try to export the genesis on their own node to verify the resulting genesis file.

 Following [proposal `TO-BE-FILLED`](TO-BE-FILLED)
-This indicates that the upgrade procedure should be performed on block number `TO-BE-FILLED`.
+This indicates that the upgrade procedure should be performed on block number `4594100`.

   - [Summary](#summary)
   - [Risks](#risks)